 Location & Map

-First of all, where is Lo de Marcos and how far is it from Puerto Vallarta?
+First of all, where is Lo de Marcos, and how far is it from Puerto Vallarta?
 Puerto Vallarta is the gateway to the Riviera Nayarit which is home to dozens of colorful magic towns and quaint fishing villages.
-So getting to or from any of the small towns that speckle the coast usually takes an hour or less.
+Getting to or from any of the small towns that speckle the coast usually takes an hour or less.

-Lo de Marcos is one of the northernmost towns in the Bandera’s Bay in the state of Nayarit so it takes a little longer to get to than places like Sayulita.
+Lo de Marcos is one of the northernmost towns along Bandera’s Bay, so it takes a little longer to get to than places like Sayulita.

 - Puerto Vallarta: 1hr 10min